fractal-analytics-platform/fractal-tasks-core/docs/tables.md

 [`create_ome_zarr_multiplex`](../reference/fractal_tasks_core/tasks/create_ome_zarr_multiplex/#fractal_tasks_core.tasks.create_ome_zarr_multiplex.create_ome_zarr_multiplex)
 tasks) always include two specific ROI tables:

-* The table named `well_ROI_table`, which covers the NGFF image corresponding to the whole well[^1].
+* The table named `well_ROI_table`, which covers the NGFF image corresponding to the whole well[^1];
-* The table named `FOV_ROI_table`, which lists all original FOVs;
+* The table named `FOV_ROI_table`, which lists all original FOVs.

-Each one of these two tables includes ROIs that are only defined in the XY plane, and span the whole set of Z planes.
-Note that this differs, e.g., from the case of bounding-box ROIs based on three-dimensional segmented objects, which may have a non-trivial Z size.
+Each one of these two tables includes ROIs that are only defined in the XY plane, and span the whole image size along the Z axis.
+Note that this differs, e.g., from ROIs which are the bounding boxes of three-dimensional segmented objects, and which may cover only a part of the image Z size.

+#### OME-Zarr import

 When working with an externally-generated OME-Zarr, one may use the [`import_ome_zarr`